RayYH/java-practice/README.md

 # Java Practice

+**WARNING: This project is not supported nor maintained anymore, please refer to [rayyh/practice](https://github.com/RayYH/practice) for more info.**

 Some code written in java which may be terrible and buggy, **USE AT YOUR OWN RISK**.

 ## Requirements